Apache 2.0

 Get started in minutes

-Send and observe with delivery reports.
+4. Dispatch Send by pipeline name and capture delivery reports.

 dotnet add package Transmitly